 Can You Think of More Reasons to Visit Italy?

 Italy rakes in a whopping 48.6 million tourists each year—and is it any wonder why?
-Though we’ve explored just 5 (particularly Instagram-worthy) themes of Italy that might make one want to pack their bags and head to the popular country, there are certainly hundreds, if not thousands more (such as Burano, the world’s most colourful town).
+Though we’ve explored just 5 (particularly Instagram-worthy) themes of what to see in Italy, there are certainly hundreds, if not thousands more (such as Burano, the world’s most colourful town).
 Can you think of any other reasons to visit Italy?
 If you can, let us know what they are in a comment below!

 Like this post?

 Share it on Pinterest by hovering over the picture below and clicking the red “Pin It” button!